August full moon guide 2024: Full Sturgeon Moon occults Saturn

 France.
 Ain.
 Jura mountains.
 The rise of the Super Moon of sturgeon above the mountains.
 Image taken on August 12nd 2022.
 (Image credit: Christophe Lehenaff/ Getty Images)

-The August full moon will appear slightly larger than normal; this is called a "supermoon," though it's not a real astronomical term.
-Supermoons are when the full moon coincides with the moon being at the point in its orbit closest to Earth, called perigee.
-This happens because the lunar orbit isn't a perfect circle, though it is close.
+The August full moon will appear slightly larger than normal; this is called a "supermoon" though it's not a real astronomical term.
+To be a supermoon the full moon has to be at the closest point in its orbit to the Earth; this time it won't be on the exact day of the full moon but two days later.
+This happens because the lunar orbit isn't a perfect circle.
 At its closest, the moon is 226,000 miles (363,300 kilometers) from the center of the Earth; at its farthest it is 253,000 miles (405,500 kilometers).

 Visible planets